- Organization Overview

-“The program goal is to increase the interactions between the faculty here and scientists in industry,” said School of Pharmacy associate dean for external scientific affairs Daniel Santi, MD, PhD, in his opening remarks.
+“The program goal is to increase the interactions between the faculty here and scientists in industry,” said School of Pharmacy Associate Dean of External Scientific Affairs Daniel Santi, MD, PhD, in his opening remarks.

 The symposium’s speakers spotlighted new therapeutics aimed at some of today’s major medical challenges, from Alzheimer’s Disease and cancer, to hemophilia and obesity.

 The speakers described years of painstaking iterative lab work, modifying molecules to improve potency, pharmacokinetics, and safety.
 They highlighted the complex challenges posed when taking potential drugs from lead discovery and optimization, through in vitro laboratory work and multiple pre-clinical animal species, and finally into early-stage testing in humans.

 Indeed, the day’s first presenter, Alexander Kamb, PhD, vice president of research in neuroscience at Amgen in South San Francisco and a former UCSF postdoctoral fellow, made a strong case for perseverance at rational drug discovery—and the most strategically effective use of research dollars—to meet the large and burgeoning (100 million patients in 40 years) unmet medical need represented by Alzheimer’s Disease.